In this chapter :

 The cornerstone of POCUS program heavily relies on an effective supervised experience.
 This means that at every patient interaction where POCUS is performed this experience starts following an indication, acquisition, interpretation framework (I-AIM) framework.
 Image acquisition relies on understanding ultrasound physics, adequate probe selection , machine settings, identification of artifacts and patient positioning that have an influence on the quality of the image.
 Image interpretation relies on how the performer interprets the findings on the image.
 To view the criteria that can assist image acquisition click here.
 A preliminary report of the interpretation of findings can be seen here.

 Those interested in building a POCUS program from scratch may use the following publication as reference.
 A list of the objectives for each of the available applications can be found here based on the different POCUS societies and guidelines with selected references.
+We also provide the acquisition criteria for the different applications offered in the program as well as a pass-grade assessment on major findings needed so that the learner progresses through their training.

 Expectations before graduation: Applied OSCE Exam